mosra/magnum/README.md

-Magnum is 2D/3D graphics engine written in C++11 and OpenGL 3 Core Profile.
+Magnum is 2D/3D graphics engine written in C++11 and modern OpenGL.

 DESIGN GOALS
 ============